Vrindapanwar/Vrindapanwar/README.md

-- 👋 Hi, I’m @Vrindapanwar
+- 👋 Hi, I’m Vrinda panwar
 - 👀 I’m interested in front end web development
 - 🌱 I’m currently learning Javascript, react
 - 💞️ want to collaborate on github
-- 📫 How to reach me vrindapanwar1@gmail.com
+- 📫 reach me at vrindapanwar1@gmail.com

 <!---
 Vrindapanwar/Vrindapanwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.